 Sweet Christmas Carols

 During the “ber” months, Christmas carols are all over the radio.
-Christmas music is also played continuously on mall speakers.
+Christmas songs are also played continuously on mall speakers.

 The “ber” months are especially ideal for starting a business, no matter how big or small.
-People are extra giving and have more money, so whether you want to sell clothes or cupcakes online, you will do well.
+A lot of people are seeking gifts, big or small, for their coworkers, family, friends, etc. So whether you want to sell clothes, toys, or cupcakes online, you will do well.
 Entrepreneurial minds try to come up with a sideline or another money-making idea during this time.
 Aside from social media, there are other bazaars where one can sell and earn money.

 “Ber” Months Travel Goals